sekalylab/cellranger-atac/README.md

 --noaggregate = Deactivate the aggregation portion of the pipeline.
 Aggregation is performed by default.
 --normalize = Normalization mode for aggregation step.
 Choices are 'depth' and 'none'; default is 'depth'.
 --keep = Does not delete the files on the EFS after run completion.
 --reanalyze_params = Provide a customized parameter csv file for the reanalyze portion of the pipeline.
-See the [cellranger-atac reanalyze](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/reanalyze) page for more details.
 ```
+By default, the pipeline will aggregate ALL cells, but will perform differential enrichment on 100k cells as specified in the [params file](https://github.com/sekalylab/cellranger-atac/blob/main/docs/reanalyze_parameters.csv).
+If you wish to further tailor the secondary analysis, provide your own csv file as defined in the documentation of [cellranger-atac reanalyze](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/reanalyze)

 Example call :